lors24/Project/README.md

 ### Step 2: Extracts only the measurements on the mean and standard deviation for each measurement.

 1. With help of `grep` we check the column names to find the measuerments that refer to either the mean or the standard deviation.

+    - how I processed the data
+        - what assumptions I made
+        - why I did things a certain way